 What we need are healthy, collaborative work environments that become more valuable through the connections made from diverse talents and capacities.
 These require human skills.
 Human skills include our ability to be flexible and open toward others.
 They include our capacity to weigh various perspectives, differing viewpoints and ethical issues when solving problems.
 Human skills enable us to deepen our awareness and to bring that awareness to our relationships, the environments we work in, to our own conduct and behavior.
 Human skills include our capacity for humility, understanding, empathy and compassion towards others and towards ourselves.
 These skills include our ability to care about our colleagues, the work we do and the organizations we contribute to.
 Human skills include the ability, yes ability, to make mistakes, learn from them and then to make corrections.

 When we value human skills, we value what diverse talent brings to our organizations, we cultivate and incorporate the expanding potential of our employees so that their work has movement and growth, we value the power of collaboration, we work to create relationally healthy work environments, we foster deeper understanding and awareness of ourselves and others and ultimately, we value and therefore strive for an inclusive, engaged and motivated work force which is anything but “soft”.

-Britt-Mari is an integrative career counselor with an extensive background in existential psychology, career counseling and teaching.
-She helps clients create personally empowered solutions to career transition, burnout and the building of meaningful careers.
-To inquire about individual sessions contact her at firstname.lastname@example.org
+Britt-Mari helps clients create personally empowered solutions to career transition, burnout and the building of resilient and meaningful careers.
+To inquire about customized 3 session coaching packages please contact her at firstname.lastname@example.org